- Firm set up

 For further information about setting up a review point and filtering them click here.

-Tips and tricks: You can only set a Review Point to an engagement team member associated to the file.
-To see how to add staff to the engagement team please, refer to engagement team section for more information.
+Tips and tricks: You can only set a Review Point to an engagement team member associated with the file.
+To see how to add staff to the engagement team please, refer to the engagement team section for more information.

 Complete and archive a file